horbenko/SomeTries/README.md

 This project does not require any installation.
 It is only a part of the sequence task flow.
 So it does not include any complex sections, guide for setting, guidelines and so on...

 <a href="https://binary-studio-academy.github.io/stage-2/"><img src="https://binary-studio-academy.github.io/stage-2/static/shrug-db14bf3f8d8fe483323643cc239a0e7a.gif" title="Funny man"/></a>

-Hmm...
-And need to add some things bellow according to the tasks steps 🧙Hocus-pocus!